 Now that the dust from Super Bowl LI has settled (and even Brady found his jersey) let’s talk a bit about a topic that was discussed a lot in the aftermath of the game – at least within the sports analytics community.
 That is no other but the in-game win probability models that several media… Read More In-game win probability models Part 1: Are they failing?

-A lot of discussion has been going on (including some in this blog) on whether teams should start going more often for a two-point conversion after a touchdown.
-While it seems that with last year’s PAT kick rule changes the benefits of going for 2 after a touchdown are more clear, little attention has been… Read More The curious case of the 2-yard line
+A lot of discussion has been going on on whether teams should start going more often for a two-point conversion after a touchdown.
+While it seems that with last year’s PAT kick rule changes the benefits of going for 2 after a touchdown are more clear, little attention has been given to the actual play… Read More The curious case of the 2-yard line

 Fourth down decisions certainly create a lot of chatter, especially when your team loses – after all we all love to be backseat drivers.
 Coaches are certainly hesitant going for it at fourth down situations (similar to the 2-point conversion VS PAT kick decision).
 While at times this is indeed the “best” decision, going for it is… Read More To go or not to go…? (for 4th down)